wp-plugins/hms-testimonials/readme.txt

 == Changelog ==

+= 2.2.7 =
+* Added list of groups a testimonial is in on the main testimonials page
+* Added visual editor to author fields
+* Added edit links to testimonials on shortcode if you are a moderator
+* Added the following filters to alter the shortcode pagination links: hms_testimonials_pagination_link, hms_testimonials_pagination_next, hms_testimonials_pagination_previous, and hms_testimonials_pagination_current

 = 2.2.6 =
 * Added option to not append the testimonial ID to the default read more link.